sunlightlabs/branding-bar/README.md

 5. If there is **any** possibility that the changes you made could break existing implementations, you **must** increment the version in [package.json](https://github.com/sunlightlabs/branding-bar/blob/master/package.json).
 6. If the version changed, run `gulp` to rebuild the JS, which includes CSS based on the version number.
+    (This step is only necessary if you have uncompiled changes--any changes made under `watch` have already been built.)
+7. Check-in/push your files.
-7. Check in your files, and then tag a release (if the version changed) by running `gulp tag`
+8. Tag a release (if the version changed) by running `gulp tag`.
+9. Push your tag: `git push origin --tags`
-8. Push everything to github, and then publish to S3 by running `gulp publish`.
+10. Publish to S3 by running `gulp publish`.
     You will need valid S3 credentials in your aws.json file to do this.